connectedcars/docs/samples/java/full-example/README.md

 A `ConnectedCarsApi` class is provided under `io.connectedcars.api`.
 The `Config` class from `io.connectedcars.sample` shows how to make a singleton of the `ConnectedCarsApi` class, which can be used throughout your project.
 This means you don't have to query the Connected Cars auth API every time you want to call the GraphQL API.

 The `Config` class loads the Connected Cars service account data from a file, but this could of course be substituted by querying a database, by having the entirety of the service account data in an environment variable, or whatever else you choose.
+It is also in the `Config` file that you set your `organizationNamespace`, please ask Connected Cars for more info.

 Connected Cars has two different environments you can call: a staging and a production environment.
 To change endpoint you change the `CC_API_ENDPOINT` and the `CC_AUTH_API_ENDPOINT` environment variables which are used in the `Config` class.
 In this sample the environment varialbes are set through `build.gradle` in the root.